 We operate in a fiercely competitive market alongside several major competitors, some of which are more active in bulk commodity oil supply, while others also operate in the speciality segments.
-In Europe, more than 120 local refineries also make a real impact.

 In segments that require specialized capabilities and knowledge, however, we benefit greatly from our cutting-edge position within product development and technical know-how.
-This is particularly true regarding dairy fat alternatives, oils and fats for the bakery industry, in the area of food service and for high quality, speciality oils and fats for infant nutrition.
-Our new AAKtion program is further strengthening our focus on customer innovation, sales leadership and new market development activities.
+This is particularly true regarding dairy fat alternatives, oils and fats for the bakery industry, in the area of foodservice and for high-quality, speciality oils and fats for infant nutrition.
+Our AAKtion program is further strengthening our focus on customer innovation, sales leadership and new market development activities.